feihong/hashnode-blog/ckwn1494h04yx2ds1f2mnhkl1.md

 The Manhuaren mobile app lets you view bootleg manhua for free.
 It gets all of its content from manhua website [DM5](https://dm5.com/), but the app offers a nicer experience because it doesn’t have ads.
 Since almost all the content in Manhuaren is bootleg, the image quality is often poor.
 I mostly only mention this tool because it’s a good way to quickly preview a series you see on Mox.moe before you consume download credits to obtain the file.
 Content on Manhuaren can be in either traditional or simplified, and if it’s a translated series, chapters can switch between the two character sets depending on where the translation came from.

+In summary, Bilibili Manhua app is convenient and reasonably priced but a little limited in selection.
+Mox.moe is free and has a great selection but doesn’t have good quality images for every series.
+Manhuaren app is mostly useful for reading a little bit of a manhua to help you decide whether to get it from Mox.moe.
 I think that’s about all you need to know to read most of the print manhua out there!
-I assume that these tools I recommended will work anywhere, but note that I’m writing from the perspective of someone living in the US.

 [1]: Print manhua refers to 漫画 (comics) that are originally published in magazines or books.
 This is in contrast to条漫 (webtoons), which are meant to be read on mobile devices.

-[2]: Prices range from free to USD 12 cents per chapter.
-If you have a monthly subscription, it’s about 5 cents per chapter (before tax).
+[2]: All series on Bilibili have some chapters you can read for free.
+Paid chapters are about USD 12 cents per chapter.
+If you have a monthly subscription, it’s about 5 cents for a paid chapter (before tax).